thunderBiscuit/blog/posts/gpg-part2.md

 <em>This section is the same as the Priors section from [Part 1](/gpg-part1).
 If you have already set up gpg, created a key, exported it, and imported other people's keys, you can safely move on to [Task 3]() on encrypting messages.</em>

-#### Create Keys
+#### Creating Keys

-The first thing that we want to do is create a key.
-I recommend creating an test key with a simple password to use for the rest of this tutorial, and deleting it afterwards:
+The first thing that we want to do is create a key set (a public and a private key pair).
+I recommend creating an set of test keys with a simple password to use for the rest of this tutorial, and deleting it afterwards:

 ```shell
 $ gpg --full-generate-key  # generate a new key
 ```

-The process of creating a new key requires that we answer some question about key type and size, as well as associate some information with the key.
-If you answer the few questions required to build a key, you should soon find that you now have a key available in your GPG keyring.
+The process of creating a new key pair requires that we answer some question about key type and size, as well as associate some information with the keys.
+If you answer the few questions required to build keys, you should soon find that you now have a key set available in your GPG keyring.
 To see what keys are available, enter:

 ```shell
 $ gpg --list-keys